6.845 Quantum Complexity Theory

 Introduction to quantum computational complexity theory, the study of the fundamental capabilities and limitations of quantum computers.
 Topics include complexity classes, lower bounds, communication complexity, proofs and advice, and interactive proof systems in the quantum world; classical simulation of quantum circuits.
 The objective is to bring students to the research frontier.

-6.845 will not be offered this semester.
-It will be instructed by Staff.
+6.845 will be offered this semester (Fall 2018).
+It is instructed by Consult Department.

 This class counts for a total of 12 credits.
 This is a graduate-level class.